Lagos, Portugal: Demographics

 In 2012 Lagos received the QualityCoast Gold Award for its efforts to become a sustainable tourism destination.
-Because of this award, Lagos has been selected for inclusion in the global atlas for sustainable tourism DestiNet.
+Because of this award, Lagos was selected for inclusion in the global atlas for sustainable tourism DestiNet.

 Human geography

 The municipality of Lagos is located approximately 35 km east of the Cape St. Vincent coast, along the southern coast of the Algarve.
 It is surrounded along its borders by the municipalities of Vila do Bispo (to the west), Aljezur (to the northwest), Monchique (to the northeast) and Portimão (to the east).

 To the north of Lagos is the road to Silves, the first capital of the Algarve, Monchique (spa town/mountain), Milfontes, a coastal town and port/harbour of the city of Sines, that winds through the scenic protected landscape of the Southwest Natural Park (Costa Sudoeste Alentejana e Vicentina).

 Administratively, the municipality is divided into four civil parishes (freguesias):